By Priyanka Sah

 Another way to install Zipline in Python is via the conda package manager, which comes as part of Anaconda or can be installed via pip install conda.

-Once setup, you can install Zipline from our Quantopian channel:
+Once conda has been set up you can install Zipline from the conda-forge channel:

 Zipline in Python provides a particular structure to the code which includes defining few functions that run the algorithms over a dataset as mentioned below.